SaeidDaliriSusefi/Lake-Monitoring-Modis/README.md

 ## Example Outputs
-Lake Area Visualizations: Annual maps showing the NDWI values, with the lake areas highlighted.
+Lake Area Visualizations: Uromia Lake (2000 to 2024) This project visualizes the annual change in the area of Uromia Lake (or any specified lake) over the years, from 2000 to 2024.
+The NDWI (Normalized Difference Water Index) is used to identify the water body, and the KMeans clustering technique is applied to differentiate between water and non-water areas.

 ![image alt](https://github.com/SaeidDaliriSusefi/Lake-Monitoring-Modis/blob/93f692f3a74ce9533a79dca36b00ba9e73c87ac3/Images/urmia%20lake_Area.png)